sdam-au/sddk_py/README.md

 ## Version history

+* 3.3 - fixing issues with missing plotly
 * 3.2 - fixing an issue with nonfunctional "silo1" authentification & minor simplifications
 * 3.1 - fixing an issue with nonfunctional "silo1" authentification & minor simplifications
 * 3.0 - new way of authentification, based on `cloudSession()` class object; it also supports `owncloud.cesnet.cz` as service provider